mapbender/mapbender/docs/gitarchive/gitarchive.md

 #### Overriding JavaScript and CSS/Sass Resources

-##### Option 1: use the ApplicationAssetService class
+##### Option 1: use the ApplicationAssetOverrides class

-- Inject the Service `mapbender.application_asset.service` into your class, e.g. within your bundle file's boot method using `$this->container->get('mapbender.application_asset.service')` or using constructor injection in any PHP file: `<argument type="service" id="mapbender.application_asset.service" />`.
+- Inject the Service `mapbender.application_asset.overrides.service` into your class, e.g. within your bundle file's boot method using `$this->container->get('mapbender.application_asset.overrides.service')` or using constructor injection in any PHP file: `<argument type="service" id="mapbender.application_asset.overrides.service" />`.
 If using the latter approach, make sure you use a file that will be called, e.g. the Template
-- Call `ApplicationAssetService::registerAssetOverride` or `ApplicationAssetService::registerAssetOverrides` to mark assets for replacement.
+- Call `ApplicationAssetOverrides::registerAssetOverride` or `ApplicationAssetOverrides::registerAssetOverrides` to mark assets for replacement.
 For example:

 ```php
 class MyBundle extends Bundle